thubtenrigzin/namsel2Mac/README.md

 Rarely used.
 The number of iterations when dilating text in line cut.
 Increase this value when need to blob things together.
 Default is 4 iterations.

 ### Optional: generate data yourself from fonts
 This is strictly optional.
 The provided datasets already include these datapoints.
-These commands are also run automatically if you run ubuntu_install.sh.
+These commands are also run automatically if you run mac_install.sh.

 Install fonts: